Aspor-Stack/aspor-react/README.md

 <br />

-> Aspor is a comprehensive web stack for building fast, modern and reilable web applications (SPA / PWA).
+> Aspor is a comprehensive web stack for building fast, modern and reliable web applications (SPA / PWA).
 The concept is based on a decoupled architecture with an
 > independent OData interface running on an Asp .net service that is consumed by the React frontend application.
 > Backend services are seperated with a Microservice architecture and connected together with Aspor streaming.